-CAUTION: blade edges are extremely sharp.
-Keep fingers away from the blades at all times.
+CAUTION: Blade edges are extremely sharp.
+Keep fingers away from blades at all times.

-- 6. The blade is located in position by two pins.
+The blade is held in position by two pins.
 Gently lift the old blades from the cutterhead using magnets.
 Do not make contact with the blade using fingers.
+Use magnet only.

-Use magnets only. - 7.
-Reverse or replace blade and carefully position it on the two pins using magnets. - 8.
-Replace the gib and align the holes on the gib with holes on the blade using the magnets. - 9.
-Secure gib to cutterhead using six bolts removed earlier.
+Reverse or replace blade and carefully position it on the two pins using magnets.
+Replace gib and align the holes on the gib with holes on the blade using magnets.